tartan hearts highland dance

 There are a few requirements before joining our dance school.

-Potential students must:
+Potential students must

 If you have a very young dancer, we recommend a basic ballet and movement class to get them used to both being in a dance class environment and learning to move.